-Sint Hubert is a village belonging to the municipality of Mill and Sint Hubert, belonging to the land of Cuijk.
-The place is named after Hubertus of Liège and has about 1500 inhabitants.
+Sint Hubert is a village that is part of the municipality of Mill en Sint Hubert, which traditionally belonged to the Land of Cuijk.
+The town is named after Hubertus of Liège and has about 1500 inhabitants.

-An abbey was established in this place during the Franconian era.
-Sint Hubert always belonged to the parish mill.
-In 1459, for the first time, there was a chapel served by the patrons of the Norbertijner abbey of Mariënweerd in Beesd.
-They delivered the chapel's rector.
-In 1648 the church was born but since no protesters lived in Sint Hubert, the church was used as a storage place for peat and small tools.
-Until 1673, the exercise of the Catholic worship was completely forbidden, after which they could use a barn church.
-In 1796, the Catholics returned to their church and became a independent parish of Saint Hubert, but until 1818 the Norbertines still delivered the pastor.
-This Roman Catholic Church of Saint Hubertus and Barbara is one of the four national monuments in Saint Hubert.
-The other national monuments include the Heidemolen, the Krukhuis farm and a detached barn belonging to this farm.
+In Frankish times, an abbey was founded on this site.
+Saint Hubert was always part of the parish of Mill.
+In 1459 there was for the first time a chapel that was served by the monks of the Norbertine Abbey of Mariënweerd in Beesd.
+They provided the rector of the chapel.
+In 1648 the church was demolished but, since there were no Protestants living in Sint Hubert, the church was used as a storage place for peat and small tools.
+Until 1673 the practice of Catholic worship was completely forbidden, after which they were allowed to use a barn church.
+In 1796 the Catholics got their church back and Sint Hubert became an independent parish, but until 1818 the Norbertines still provided the parish priest.
+This Roman Catholic church of Saints Hubert and Barbara is one of the four national monuments in Sint Hubert.
+The other national monuments are the Heidemolen, the Krukhuisboerderij and a detached barn belonging to this farm.

-Sint Hubert is located near the valley of the Low Raam, a former Maas valley and now a relatively low-lying pants area, which continues along the eastern edge of the Peel for many miles.
-A lot of iron turf was found in this pants area.
-To the west you will find a peel out of the Peel area, which includes the Molenheide nature reserve.
-For the rest there is a lot of agricultural land in the vicinity of Sint Hubert.
+Sint Hubert is located near the valley of the Lage Raam, a former Meuse valley and now a relatively low-lying marsh area, which continues for many kilometers along the eastern edge of the Peel.
+A lot of iron ore was found in this area of the marshes.
+To the west you will find a spur of the Peel area, on which the Molenheide nature reserve is located.
+For the rest, there is a lot of agricultural land in the vicinity of Sint Hubert.